CodonCode Aligner

 • One-step processing: You now have the option to do base calling, end clipping, vector trimming, and contig assembly in a single step.

 • BLAST searches: Database comparisons with BLAST can now be initiated directly from CodonCode Aligner.
-A Flash tutorial is available.
+A movie tutorial is available.

 • Improved exporting: Aligner now offers additional export formats for phylogenetic programs, including Phylip and NEXUS/PAUP.
 Aligner will warn about potential problems that may arise from long file names etc., and offer to automatically fix such problems in the exported files.